Download your FREE Nutritious Snack Guide

 To make ricotta, the whey protein needs to become more acidic, this can occur through sitting at room temperature to allow for additional fermentation or by adding an acid – like vinegar or citrus.
 Then, the acidified whey is heated to near boiling (remember ricotta means ‘re-cooked’), which causes the protein to become denatured forming a fine curd.

 This is why you’ll never find smooth ricotta.
-Once cooled, the liquid is passed through a fine cheesecloth leaving just the small, fluffy ricotta curds.
+Once the liquid cools, it passes through a fine cheesecloth, leaving just the small, fluffy ricotta curds.
 Interestingly, modern techniques usually replace the whey with part skim or whole milk.

 Ricotta has a creamy, mild taste with a light almost-sweet flavour and low salt content.
 It’s texture is soft, light and fluffy.
 The fat content will vary depending on the milk used.